 ELECT EOEMA - Outpatient Clinic Emergency Medicine

-DIRECTOR FOURTH YEAR DEPARTMENT COURSES: Gregory Patek, M.D.
+DIRECTOR FOURTH YEAR DEPARTMENT COURSES: Stephen Baker, M.D.

 ADMINISTRATIVE CONTACT: Beverly Davidson, Administrative Assistant, 626-2325; Rm.
 XG-5; Dept of Emergency Medicine

 NUMBER OF STUDENTS PER 4 WEEK BLOCK: 4 ELECTIVE AVAILABLE DURING BLOCKS: Blocks 1-10